 The CCE does not provide updates on the status of files.

-If you submit a complaint to our Office, you will receive an acknowledgement.
+If you submit a complaint to the CCE, you will receive an acknowledgement.
 We may also contact you to get additional information or to seek clarification about your complaint.